 As Donna Gates of The Body Ecology Diet says,

 How to make green smoothies healthy & gentle

-We have gotten around the issue of oxalates in green smoothies at our little frozen kefir and green smoothie cart in Eugene, OR.
+We got around the issue of oxalates in green smoothies at our little frozen kefir and green smoothie cart in Oregon.
 How?
-Our green smoothies do not contain spinach, chard or other high-oxalate or cruciferous produce.
+Our green smoothies did not contain spinach, chard or other high-oxalate or cruciferous produce.

-We green-ify with spirulina (find it here) and fresh basil (or other herbs).
+We green-ified with spirulina (find it here) and fresh basil (or other herbs).
 Delicious in smoothies and low in oxalates.
-Wheat grass is also a safe green juice.
+Wheat grass is also a better green juice.
 We use dehydrated organic wheat grass powder for convenience.

 Smoothies are fun foods for occasionally.
-(Those who can’t have eggs or grains still have plenty of options with grass-fed meats, stews, cultured foods, cooked veggies, raw produce [the right kinds in moderation], raw dairy, coconut yogurt etc).
+(Those who can’t have eggs or grains still have plenty of options with grass-finished meats, stews, cultured foods, cooked veggies, fruits, raw dairy, coconut yogurt etc).

 Changing habits can be challenging.
 I acknowledge that many Americans, especially, have a hard time switching away from cereals and smoothies.
 They’re easy; we thought they were healthy, even in excess, and they taste good.

 Why oxalates aren’t healthy

 What happens to the body when it’s inundated with too many oxalates?